-2 A sample of the form of a § 17B administrative subpoena used by the office of the District Attorney for Plymouth County;

-A sample form is attached.

-3 Records showing the number of § 17B administrative subpoenas issued by the District Attorney for Plymouth County in each year for the years 2008, 2009, and 2010;
+- 2. A sample of the form of a § 17B administrative subpoena used by the office of the District Attorney for Hampden County; - Three (3) sample forms are attached.
+The forms are redacted for the reasons stated above. - 3.
+Records showing the number of § 17B administrative subpoenas issued by the District Attorney for Hampden County in each year for the years 2008, 2009, and 2010;

-Please be advised that, even if this information was available, release of it is not public record.
+Please be advised that, even if this information were available, it is not a public record.
 See above.

-4 Records showing the particular offenses or category of offenses which were the subject of "ongoing criminal investigations" justifying the issuance of a § 17B administrative subpoena in each year for the years 2008, 2009 and 2010 and the number of such subpoenas issued for each offense or category of offense;
+4. Records showing the particular offenses or category of offenses which were the subject of "ongoing criminal investigations" justifying the issuance of a § 17B administrative subpoena in each year for the years 2008, 2009 and 2010 and the number of such subpoenas issued for each offense or category of offense;